-Virtual and ugmented realities are playing their role in the retail scene as well as in the creative room.
+Virtual and augmented realities are playing their role in the retail scene as well as in the creative room.
 Some believe that virtual influences, like Lil Miquela, are the future of ads, fashion and commerce.
 At the moment, these ambiguous digital avatars, although a novelty technology using just computer-generated imagery (CGI), are gaining momentum by having the ability to affect our perception of reality.
 In the future, even better digital models or “synthetic media” (a combination of computer-generated imagery and AI capabilities) might compete with Lil Miquela, moving between platforms, changing the perception of what influential is, or who is an influencer.

 Johnson, Mediaworks

 Many household retail brands have taken heed of virtual reality systems, incorporating the technology into their strategies in order to stay ahead.
-By immersing customers a 360-degree experience, they can essentially live within a campaign and experience a brand’s vision for their product.
-Virtual reality is also suited to the ever-decreasing attention span of a younger audience Generation Z ha a rapid window of eight seconds so making an impression matters more than ever.
+By immersing customers in a 360-degree experience, they can essentially live within a campaign and experience a brand’s vision for their product.
+Virtual reality is also suited to the ever-decreasing attention span of a younger audience; Generation Z has a rapid window of eight seconds, so making an impression matters more than ever.
 By its very nature, virtual reality is far more impactful for the user, allowing brands to take their customers on a simulated journey.

 Wunder, Wunderwerk